ConcernedCitizen2025/Project2025-Assistant/index.md

     <h2>Reader Responsibility and Original Document Access</h2>
     <p>It's important to note that while striving for accuracy, there may be instances of human error or AI misinterpretation.
 Readers are encouraged to approach this information critically and to refer to the original document, available for download on the official <a href="https://www.project2025.org/playbook/">Project 2025 website</a>, for verification.</p>
     <p>
       <strong>The goal in creating this resource</strong> is to make the contents of Project 2025 more accessible to those seeking to understand the policies currently shaping our nation.
 With Trump now in office, it is more important than ever to examine the proposed initiatives and their implications for our government and society.
 Thank you for visiting the site.
-Hopefully, this analysis provides valuable insight into Project 2025 and its role in influencing the direction of the country.[STOP]
+Hopefully, this analysis provides valuable insight into Project 2025 and its role in influencing the direction of the country.<span class="stop-marker">[STOP]</span>
     </p>
   </div>